ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/contact-object.md

 ---
 title: Contact Object
-description: This video breaks down the relationship between the contact object and the Bizible Touchpoint object and the Bizible Attribution Touchpoint object
+description: This video breaks down the relationship between the contact object and the Marketo Measure Touchpoint object and the Marketo Measure Attribution Touchpoint object
 role: User
 level: Beginner
 doc-type: Feature Video